 The City of Temiskaming Shores provides a complex wastewater treatment system for its residents.
 There are 2 wastewater aerated lagoons and 1 mechanical sewage treatment plant.
 It's also responsible for 11 sanitary lift/pumping stations located throughout the municipality.
+The average age of the City's sanitary facilities is 33 years.
+However, a large percentage of these facilities have received significant maintenance and upgrades since that time.
+The City's wastewater facilities are currently operated under contract by a private agency.

 - The New Liskeard Wastewater Lagoon located at 177304 Bedard Road, is a class 1 facility that provides sewage treatment for the former town of New Liskeard and Township of Dymond area.
 There are 7 pumping stations in the collection system that direct sanitary sewage to the lagoon.
-The New Liskeard lagoon has rated working capacity of 5500 m/day (average) and continuously discharges to the Wabi River which flows into Lake Timiskaming.
-This location is at 84.5% capacity and pumping capacity is sufficient as of 2019.
+The New Liskeard lagoon has rated working capacity of 5500 m3/day (average) and continuously discharges to the Wabi River which flows into Lake Timiskaming.
+This location is at 79.1% capacity and pumping capacity is sufficient as of 2020.